 The bottom-left corner of the diagram shows respondents without any experience in agile working and not wishing to pursue related methods.
-Yet, even the companies without prior experience with agile working principles consider the concept of an Agile Organization appealing (bottom-right corner, 29%).
+Yet, even the companies without prior experience with agile working principles consider the concept of an Agile Organization appealing (bottomright corner, 29%).
+Figure 4: Is agile in use and are there any plans for a further transformation towards an Agile Organization?

-© Capgemini Consulting 2017 Figure 5 shows, that the financial sector has established experience with agile working beyond the framework of regular projects.
+Figure 5 shows, that the financial sector has established experience with agile working beyond the framework of regular projects.
 Also, as shown in Figure 6, the aim to transform the proprietary organization into an agility-driven one had been expressed more frequently by participants from the financial services sector compared to their industry peers, e.g. the automotive sector.